ASC Web Services Knowledge Base

 Services

 Access to the Drupal Content Management System (CMS) works on the basis of roles.
-These roles control what level of editing access is available to a particular user of a site.
+Roles control what level of editing access is available for user on a site.

 Roles